It’s been almost thirty years since I played golf. I don’t have that kind of time or money.

 One of my favorite things about sports is the way they absorb you.
 If you stop paying attention while you’re skiing or boxing, you’re going to pay a price.
 I loved playing basketball at a competitive level because every moment required me to think, anticipate, react, and use everything I’d practiced.

 Golf is a mental challenge for me because it’s so damn slow.
-There is way too much time to think.
-I stand over the ball but my mind wants to be somewhere else.
-I think about the time I’m wasting, all the other things I could/should be doing, how much I suck at this, how I still have love handles even though I’ve completed an Ironman Triathlon, how so many morons can ignore the effects of climate change… I’d be better off if the ball caught fire.
+My mind is a very busy place, and when I’m standing over a golf ball there is way too much time to think.
+The ball is still and my mind is a beehive of activity.
+I think about the time I’m wasting, the environmental impact of golf courses, all the other things I could/should be doing, whether Schopenhauer was right, how much I suck at this, how I still have love handles even though I’ve completed an Ironman Triathlon, the latest revisions of my book proposal, how so many people can support a racist rapist for president… I’d be better off if the ball caught fire.

-At the same time there is absolutely nothing going on, a ton of golf details also show up to compete for my attention: Where are my hands?
+At the same time, a ton of golf details also show up to compete for my attention: Where are my hands?
 Are my feet lined up?
 How far up/back is the ball?
 Is the club face aligned?
-Can I stop your back swing if I need to?
+Can I stop my back swing if I need to?
 Will my hips move on the follow-through?
-Am I going to keep snapping my wrists at the end of my swing?
+Am I going to keep snapping my wrists at the end of my swing even though I’m trying not to?
 What the hell did John just tell me and why can’t I remember?
-Think maybe I’ll the ball sometime today, sunshine?
+How about maybe hit the ball sometime today, sunshine?

 Stop.
 Let all that go.
 Waggle the club.
 Breathe.